Immunisation (Nurse Immuniser)

-In addition, the consideration of the legal and ethical requirements for the administration of immunisations, the management of adverse events, the control of the cold chain and the organisational requirements of an immunisation service prepare nurses for practice in a variety of situations.
 On successful completion of this course you can practice as a nurse immuniser in Victoria.
 Nurses working in other states should check if this course will attract recognition of prior learning with their local state or territory health department.

 The learning outcomes of the program are consistent with the National Immunisation Education Framework for Health Professionals.